 Based on a typical $2,000 monthly spend, you’re looking at roughly $624 in annual rewards, an amount not easily matched by other credit cards on any travel booking—all for a yearly fee of $120.

 The redemption system is flexible: 100 points are worth $1 in travel incentives (or 1 percent return).
-The reward points earned may be exchanged for several other gift cards (including some e-gift cards that will enable you to avoid the shipping costs associated with receiving a physical card).
+The reward points earned may be exchanged for other gift cards (including some e-gift cards that will enable you to avoid the shipping costs of receiving a physical card).
 At 0.9 cents per point, the rate of return is also outstanding; most other travel cards do not offer as good a deal on gift card redemptions.

 Unfortunately, this CardCard under-delivers on its provided travel insurance compared to competitors’ offerings.
 You’ll get lost documents and ticket replacement, lost luggage, and legal assistance, but there’s no travel medical insurance included.